joe-p/Stalker-2-Mutant-Health-Reduction/README.md

 ### Bloodsucker

-* Strike protection reduced from 3 to 0
+* Strike protection reduced from 3 to 1
+* Max health reduced from 500 to 300

 Takes roughly 3-4 12x70 buckshots close range to kill.